arkency/posts/posts/2017-09-27-one-simple-trick-to-make-event-sourcing-click.md

 ---
-title: "One simple trick to make Event Sourcing click"
 created_at: 2017-10-02 09:34:57 +0200
 publish: true
 author: Paweł Pacana
 tags: [ 'ddd', 'event sourcing', 'aggregate' ]
 newsletter: arkency_form
 ---

+# One simple trick to make Event Sourcing click

 Event Sourcing is like having two methods when previously there was one.
 There — I've said it.